Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

-We see that instead of having Saul being stoned for his crimes of murder, our Lord showed compassion to Saul, who now identified himself as Paul, now an apostle of the Gospel and way of the Lord.
+We see that instead of having Saul being punished for his crimes of murder, our Lord showed compassion to Saul, who now identified himself as Paul, now an apostle of the Gospel and way of the Lord.
 Such is the degree of love and compassion demonstrated by our Lord and the transformative power of the Holy Spirit.
-Jesus’ sacrifice had removed the judgement of sin from those who confess by faith, including Saul of Tarsus.
+Jesus’ sacrifice had removed the judgment of sin by those who confess by faith, including Saul of Tarsus.

 The Lord will come and knock at our door, asking us to allow him to come into our hearts.
 If we answer his call by accepting his gift of salvation, confessing to him our sins, and allowing him to be our Lord in our lives; we are born again in the Holy Spirit.
 We are given the choice to cast a stone of sin or drop that stone and answer the knock at the door and be sanctified from sin through Christ.
 The decision is ours’.
 The decision that is just a stone’s throw away.

 Closing Hymn #263: Somebody’s Knocking at Your Door